oreum-industries/.github/profile/README.md

   Survival regression of a lung cancer mortality study with conventional full-period observations.
-Uses a novel Accelerated Failure Time architecture that handles right-censoring, missing data, ordinal covariates and a linear regression submodel. _Public Overview Slides, Commercial License_.
+Uses a novel Accelerated Failure Time architecture that handles right-censoring, missing data, ordinal covariates and a linear regression submodel. _Public Overview Slides, Commercial License_

 + [**Oreum Case Study: ONS**](https://oreum-industries.github.io/oreum_cs_ons/#/)
   Survival regression of a multi-year England & Wales ONS aggregated deaths-only dataset.
-This is a very compromised dataset but interesting to tackle, and requires a highly novel modified AFT architecture to allow for right-truncation (not right-censoring). _Public Overview Slides, Commercial License_.
+This is a very compromised dataset but interesting to tackle, and requires a highly novel modified AFT architecture to allow for right-truncation (not right-censoring). _Public Overview Slides, Commercial License_

 + [**Oreum Wholelife Simulator**](https://github.com/oreum-industries/oreum_mre_wholelife)
    Simulate the cash value of WholeLife Insurance Policies using a parameterised survival curve including financial activities (investments, drawdowns).